GalexyBrain/InventoryManagement/README.md

   - Make a folder called templates,
     - This is where all the `.html`, `.css`, `.js` files go
   - Make sure u have mysql installed with the user `Thejus` and password `root`. (if not then ask chat gpt to make one)
-  - open the SQLDatabase.sql and execute all commands in it.
+  - open the `SQLDatabase.sql` file and execute all commands in it.
   - In vs code download the extension `liveServer` and run the first page through it
   - after this run the api and enjo.